SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-03/2022-01-06-tang-gaunt.md

 <br><i>It's a cold night in Brooklyn.
 Avaelle Easton, the supposed coven mother, has come down with a cold and is laid up in bed.</i>

-<i>The doctor Lenard McCoy has temporarily shirked his duties and has devoted himself to overseeing the day-to-day dispatching of the vampires under their control.</i>
+<i>The doctor Lenard Trelaine has temporarily shirked his duties and has devoted himself to overseeing the day-to-day dispatching of the vampires under their control.</i>

 <i>Vanessa Tang, newly devoted to Trente Gagarin, has been dealing with her new lifestyle, albeit begrudgingly.</i>